MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Planner/disabling-direct-push-planner-mobile-notifications.md

 ## Prerequisites for making Planner changes in Windows PowerShell

-First, you will need to follow [these](prerequisites-for-powershell.md) steps in order to make Planner changes in Windows PowerShell.
+Follow the steps in [Prerequisites for making Planner changes in Windows PowerShell](prerequisites-for-powershell.md) to make Planner changes in Windows PowerShell.

 ## Disable direct-push notifications